Susan Guillory

 In addition to sharing information about your business, you’ll also need to let the bank know a few personal details about you, the business owner.
 These personal details may include:

-Finally, if you run a partnership, corporation, or LLC, you should be prepared to bring or upload copies of your business formation documents whenever you apply to open a new business bank account.
+Finally, if you run a partnership, corporation, or LLC, you should be prepared to bring or upload copies of your business formation documents when you apply to open a new business bank account.
 More on that below.

 Opening a new business bank account is almost as easy as opening a personal bank account, but with some differences, especially when it comes to documentation.
 Follow these steps: